krizzdewizz/ngoy-website/README.md

 [ngoy](https://github.com/krizzdewizz/ngoy) is a template engine for the JVM, based on the Angular+ component architecture.

-The web site is made with ngoy...of course ;)
+This is the source of ngoy's web site.
+Made with ngoy...of course ;)

-You can find it here
+You can visit the site [here](https://krizzdewizz.github.io/ngoy/).